DecentralBank/Decentral/README.md

 Alpha
 ==============

-We are in a pre alpha stage, it's still not safe for use,  please do not use other than for development purposes at this time.
+We are in alpha stage, it's still not safe for use,  please do not use other than for development purposes at this time.

 Development